 Despite the numerous works showing that speech rate discriminates between and within speakers, there are studies considering temporal characteristics of speech as a universal parameter for all speakers of a language.
 The main part of them consists of studies estimating the average language speech rate.
 For example, in (Tauroza & Allison, 1990) researchers studied average speech rate of 5 types of native English speech: radio monologues, conversations, interviews, lectures, and combined.
 From the first four categories, 30-minutes and from the fifth 120-minutes samples were chosen.
 Obtained results were compared with the results of (Pimsleur et al., 1977) experiment.
 It turned out, that in all the speech types, Tauroza & Allison got considerably lower speech rate than Pimsleur, Hancock, & Furey’s great average.
-The results summarized in Table N.
+The results summarized in Table 2.

-Table N. Mean number of words per minute (w.p.m.), syllables per minute (s.p.m.), and syllables per word (s.p.w.) in the different categories of speech (Tauroza & Allison, 1990, p.
+Table 2.
+Mean number of words per minute (w.p.m.), syllables per minute (s.p.m.), and syllables per word (s.p.w.) in the different categories of speech (Tauroza & Allison, 1990, p.
 97).